Just like May flowers, spring giving days are popping up all over!

 learn a lot from my experiment.

-John Haydon, author of
+John Haydon, author of the book

 Donor CARE, suggests you review your own experience, especially when you're giving to an organization for the first time.